iivanovw7/admin-console/README.md

 If not: <br />
 `npm run prod-client-serve` <br />

-Lst message you should receive: <br />
+Last message you should receive: <br />
 `INFO: Accepting connections at http://localhost:4782` <br />
 Means that application is served to PORT 4782